emansarahafi/Fedora-BashScripting/README.md

 - Removes the largest files.

 ## 5. Create a script that:
-- Check if Firefox is running in the background.
+- Checks if Firefox is running in the background.
-- Kill the Firefox application.
+- Kills the Firefox application.